 First, you must provide a notification before the transaction is made regarding cash discounts.
 We recommend you have several notification points like on your business’ door, around the shop, and within the POS system.

 Second, you must present the customer with a detailed receipt showing the cash discount information for the transaction.

 Third, know the laws for the state you’re in.
 Most of the states where it’s illegal to surcharge encourage businesses to offer cash discounts.
 Before starting any cash discount program, consult your state’s law.

 What’s the Difference?

 When you first dive into surcharges vs. cash discounts, you likely think they sound very similar.
-Both involve a fee but one’s applied when you pay with a credit card and the other’s taken away when you pay in cash.
-They seem like two halves of a whole.

 For some businesses, surcharges and cash discounts are two halves of the same whole.
 Merchants can use one or another to incentivize customers to transact with them in a way that results in lower costs for the vendor.